DreamEcho100/lognmaze/src/utils/core/appData/blogs/mazen-mohamed/2- Full guide to cookies and javascript.md

 ---
 title: Full guide to cookies and JavaScript (client-side)
-Tags: cookies javascript client-side browser
+tags: cookies javascript client-side browser
 image_alt: cookies and JavaScript
 thumbnailUrl: https://i.morioh.com/2021/08/02/1f0e3c44.webp
 description: cookies are data, stored in small text files, on your computer, and JavaScript has the ability to create, read, update, delete it on the client-side. we will take about cookies and how to CRUD them with JavaScript